 Congressional Action.
-The House bill adds \$300 million to Navy Military personnel without explanation and \$40 million for Army Reserve personnel for recruiting and retention programs.
+The House bill adds \$300 million to Navy Military personnel in order to restore monies cut from the regular budget in a government-wide 1% across-the-board cut levied to offset additional Gulf Hurricane monies.37 The House also adds \$40 million for Army Reserve personnel for recruiting and retention programs.